Israel, Palestine must avoid unilateral action that could prejudice final status issues: India at UN

 “We will also facilitate an early supply of vaccines to Palestine,” Naidu said.

 On COVID vaccination prospects, Wennesland welcomed the announcement of the Palestinian vaccination strategy and the initial allocation to the Palestinian Ministry of Health of 37,440 doses of vaccines by the COVAX-AMC facility.
-(AGENCIES)
+(PTI)

 Israel, Palestine must avoid unilateral action that could prejudice final status issues: India at UN

-UNITED NATIONS : Reiterating that only a two-state solution will deliver enduring peace that the people of Israel and Palestine deserve, India has said this should be achieved through direct negotiations between both sides on final status issues and any unilateral action which could prejudice these issues must be avoided.
+UNITED NATIONS, Feb 28: Reiterating that only a two-state solution will deliver enduring peace that the people of Israel and Palestine deserve, India has said this should be achieved through direct negotiations between both sides on final status issues and any unilateral action which could prejudice these issues must be avoided.